bulwark-crypto/Bulwark-Docker/README.md

 ## bulwark-node

 Creates a working bulwark Linux64 node by installing bulwarkd/bulwark-cli and setting up a user bulwark with the needed configuration.
 Any parameters you add to the `run` command will be sent to bulwarkd as parameters.

-## compose gen

-docker-compose generator for masternodes.
+Also contains scripts for creating a compose file and setting up the entire Docker environment on an Ubuntu server.

 ## kovri